Havana

 - National Theater - Teatro Nacional de Cuba | Paseo & Cl 39, Vedado 23.1256, -82.3881 close to Memorial a José Martí at Plaza de la revolución Come here for concerts and the Ballet Nacional de Cuba and teatre.
 Functions are hold irregularly.
 Officially, Cubans pay 10 CUP and foreigners 10 CUC.
 Beware of scams as ushers try to sell you the same ticket for up to 25 CUC shortly before the function starts (and only paying the nationals price).
 Instead approach them and ask them to get you a ticket in CUP for a small commission in CUC or go to the box office to get it for the official price.

-Study as a Muslim in Havana
+Study in Havana

-• The University of Havana — Offers intensive Spanish courses from 1 week/20 hours (100 CUC) to 4 weeks/80 hours (360 CUC).
+- The University of Havana — Offers intensive Spanish courses from 1 week/20 hours (100 CUC) to 4 weeks/80 hours (360 CUC).
 Contact Professor Judith Portal @.

-• The Instituto Superior de Arte/Escuela Nacional de Arte/CNSEA offer courses of various lengths and levels in music, dance, drama, art and Spanish.
+- The Instituto Superior de Arte/Escuela Nacional de Arte/CNSEA offer courses of various lengths and levels in music, dance, drama, art and Spanish.

-• Dance classes of Caribbean rhythms (salsa, reggaeton, cha cha cha, merengue, bachata) with professor Raul Pedroso for 7 CUC per hour.
-Contact: @.
+- Dance classes of Caribbean rhythms (salsa, reggaeton, cha cha cha, merengue, bachata) with professor Raul Pedroso for 7 CUC per hour.
 Mobile: (53) 05 352463450.

-Muslim Friendly Shopping in Havana
+Shopping in Havana

 Havana is a surprisingly expensive city to stay in; if you stay in hotels and eat in restaurants it can work out to be nearly as expensive as other popular international destinations.
-The problem is that Cuba has a dual economy - if you could live on Moneda Nacional pesos it would be incredibly cheap.
+The problem is that Cuba has a dual economy - if you could live on Moneda Nacional pesos it would be incredibly affordable.
 As a tourist this is virtually imfeasible.
 Most CUP hotels won't take foreigners or, if they do, you have to pay in CUC.
-If you are on any kind of a budget it is advised to stay in casa particular|casas particulares; it is much cheaper, often more comfortable and the food (a recurring theme in Cuba) is almost invariably better.
+If you are on any kind of a budget it is advised to stay in casas particulares; it is much cheaper, often more comfortable and the food is almost invariably better with Vegetarian offrrs.

 ATMs are not too hard to find in downtown Havana, but American credit- and debit-cards can not be used in Havana.
 Credit cards issued in countries other than the USA may be issued by a bank whose parent company is a U.S. corporation.
-In this case and the card will not work as the parent company is bound by U.S. law.
+In this case the card will not work as the parent company is bound by U.S. law.
 Even banks wholly owned by non-American companies may have a policy on blocking Cuban transactions in order not to compromise their US business.
 Always check with your bank or credit card company before leaving home to see if your card will work in Havana.
 Also and the ATMs do not accept MasterCard/Maestro but are marked to accept Visa.

 You can withdraw money from your MasterCard in a couple of exchange offices.
 There is one in the basement of the Hotel Nacional, but expect quite steep service fees.